danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 This chapter's sample code is a game with the following core components:
 1. A static table
-2. A cube-like ToFu as a class object.
-With many of the object instances, they appear in different parts of the table, running from left to right.
+2. A cube-like Tofu as a class object.
+There are many object instances, and they appear in different parts of the table, running from left to right.
 3. The button with the text "add Tofu: maintain minimum 5 on the table".
-It allows the addition of ToFu object instances.
+It allows the addition of Tofu object instances.
-4. There are continuous display of beer objects which run from right to left.
-(The beers are more considered as decorative objects in this game and in the chapter, which means the game can still function without the them.
+4. There are continuous display of beer objects which move from right to left.
+(The beers are more considered as decorative objects in this game and in the chapter, which means the game can still function without them.
 We use the library of [p5.play](http://molleindustria.github.io/p5.play/) to control the beer image and together it illustrates a different way of constructing objects)
-5. The simple game logic is to maintain at least 5 Tofu on the table, or else the game will stop with the text 'Game Over' shows on the screen.
+5. The simple game logic is to maintain at least 5 Tofu on the table, or else the game will stop with the dispaly of the text 'Game Over'.

 ![ch5_2](ch5_2.png)